-A false message between communicating vehicles can endanger lives, therefore both malicious and unintentionally wrong V2X messages must be filtered out on all 365 days of the year.
+Misbehavior detection is when a message is sent between vehicles and then flagged as false.
+Misbehavior can endanger lives, therefore both malicious and unintentionally wrong V2X messages must be filtered out on all 365 days of the year.

 There’s an app for that!

 Well, not on your phone, I’m not referring to the decade old commercial.
 It’s an app in our vehicle-to-everything stack, and it’s called misbehavior detection.

 An early example of misbehavior detection is basically all about checking the values in consecutive Cooperative Awareness Messages (CAM) to expose a liar.
 For a starter you have to know that CAM messages contain a lot of information about a vehicle: position, heading, speed, acceleration and the vehicle’s type.
 The message says a car is reversing towards us at 200 km/h?
 Obviously nonsense.
 Traveling with a normal 50 km/h, but the GPS coordinates are always the same?
 Hardly believable.
 How about a 23 meters long motorcycle?
 Not even Batman’s bike in the movie reached that size.